-The traditional adversarial divorce process in Illinois typically involves several court appearances.
+The traditional divorce process in Illinois typically involves several court appearances.
 Compare this to collaborative divorce, where essentially the only court appearance (other than the one seeking to stay the proceedings) is the prove-up (whose meaning is discussed below).
 For this reason (and others), our firm has found that collaborative representation is less expensive and more efficient.

-Generally, in traditional divorce representation for most court appearance, you and your spouse will appear by your attorneys, that is, you will not need to be personally present.
-But if temporary issues need to be litigated and the court needs to hear evidence, you will need to be present for certain court appearances.
-While your attorney should give you information regarding your specific court appearance, there are some more common parts of appearing in contested and non-contested divorce cases.
+Generally, in traditional divorce representation for most court appearance, you and your spouse will appear by your attorneys.
+This means that you not need to be personally present.
+But if temporary issues need to be litigated and the court needs to hear evidence, you should be present for these court appearances.
+[Keep in mind that some court appearances can be handled via Zoom-but you should discuss with your lawyer whether that’s best.]

 My divorce case is going to be settled “outside of court.”
 Will I have to appear in court to have the divorce finalized?